 A few final notes to keep in mind when putting together your ceremony script:

-- Depending on where you are getting married, and what religion or what culture you’re getting married in, your ceremony outline may look a little bit different.
+- Depending on where you are getting married, who is performing the wedding ceremony, and what religion or what culture you’re getting married in, your ceremony outline may look a little bit different.
 Feel free to use the elements and sample wedding ceremony below as a rough guide, instead of strict instructions.

 - Get creative!
 You can make your ceremony your own by including creative elements or involving your guests in your wedding ceremony.
 There’s no one right way to get married.